-The Kimberley Marine Support Base is set to service the region’s growing oil and gas, agriculture, and cargo industries, by building a superior, modern marine facility that is designed specifically for Broome’s unique and extreme tidal fluctuations.
-The $110m facility will incorporate a floating wharf linked to a fixed causeway, allowing safe and efficient 24/7 operations regardless of tide depth.
+The Kimberley Marine Support Base (KMSB) is set to enhance the region’s ability to grow trade by building a superior, modern marine facility that is designed specifically for Broome’s unique and extreme tidal fluctuations.
+KMSB’s $200m investment into the region will deliver new port infrastructure within the Port of Broome, incorporating a floating wharf linked to a fixed causeway, allowing safe and efficient 24/7 operations regardless of tide depth.

 The key design elements include:

 KMSB’s new development is estimated to support more than 200 jobs during the construction phase, with significant opportunities for local contracting, while ongoing operations could support more than 500 permanent jobs in Broome and more than 1,500 jobs state-wide.

 For more information please access KMSB’s website.
 The website contains a FAQ section that will continue to be updated throughout the construction phase.

 KMSB remains determined to build the jetty and is committed to get the project underway as soon as possible.
 Construction is currently planned for 2022 and 2023 to allow for commencement of operations in 2024.